pretix/pretix-docs/docs/tutorial/continuous-operation/payment.md

 By default, all payment providers in this list except gift card will be disabled.

 !!!
 Note
-    If the payment providers you want to use are not being displayed in this list, that means the corresponding plugin is not enabled.
+    If this list does not display the payment providers you want to use, that means the corresponding plugin is not enabled.
     In order to activate such a plugin, you have to navigate to :navpath:Your event → Settings → Plugins: and open the :btn:Payment providers: tab.
     Click the :btn:Enable: button next to the plugin you want to use.
     You can tell that a plugin has is active by green ":fa3-check: Active" tag.